-Because, let’s face it, “there are days where I feel like I am not really doing enough to be part of the solution,” says Klinge.
+Because let’s face it, “there are days where I feel like I am not doing enough to be part of the solution,” says Klinge.
 “I struggle with my job, which is laden with plastic waste and chemicals.
-Does this make me a bad person for working there against my better judgements on what is right and good?
+Does this make me a bad person for working there against my better judgments on what is right and good?
 I do what I can with the time, energy and life I have.
 I try to show up to good things and be a part of the solution and walk my talk the best I can.”

 4. Work with what you’ve got

 As Klinge wisely suggests, “I would ask: what do you love?
 What are your natural skills and talents?
 What is easy for you?
 Work with what you got!”

 Activism takes many forms: it can be someone meditating and praying by themselves, it can be someone doing web design work for a non-profit, starting an organization, speaking out or simply teaching by example.